 Andrew T. Chan

-An enthusiastic organizer, he is the founder and Artistic Director of the Harps on the Hill Festival where he advocates the appreciation of the harp in its performance and education.
-He is also a founding member of the Toronto International Piano Competition and the CCC Music Festival Canada.
+An enthusiastic organizer, Chan is the founder and Artistic Director of the Harps on the Hill Christmas Festival where he advocates the appreciation of the harp in its performance and teaching.
+He directs the Harps on the Hill Centre in Markham ON.

-Andrew passionately promotes the appreciation of the harp in both of its performance and education.
-As a dedicated teacher, he founded Harp Sinfonia, a multiple harp ensemble featuring many of his students.
-His enthusiastic pedagogy has allowed many of his students to become consistent winners of awards and scholarships.
-Visiting students from around Canada and worldwide.
+As dedicated teacher, he founded the Harp Sinfonia, a multiple harp ensemble that provides training for young promising harp students.
+His enthusiastic pedagogy has allowed many of his students to become winners of various awards, scholarships and auditions.
+Visiting students have come from Canada, USA, Europe and Asia.

-Andrew performs on the “Signature” harp made of 23-karat gold and precious Ziricote wood; it was the last masterpiece designed by the late renowned harp maker Victor Salvi in Italy.
+Chan performs on the Salvi Signature harp made of 23-karat gold and precious Ziricote wood; it was the last and one of a kind masterpiece left behind by the late renowned harp maker Victor Salvi in Italy.